JUNAID69/MGFE/README.md

 ## 🐛 Bug Reporting

-Feel free to [open an issue](https://github.com/Vaibhav-Patel19/BSE/issues) on GitHub if you find any bug.
+Feel free to [open an issue](https://github.com/JUNAID69/MGFE/BSE/issues) on GitHub if you find any bug.

 <a id="feature-request"></a>

 ## ⭐ Feature Request

-- Feel free to [Open an issue](https://github.com/Vaibhav-Patel19/BSE/issues) on GitHub to request any additional features you might need for your use case.
+- Feel free to [Open an issue](https://github.com/JUNAID69/MGFE/BSE/issues) on GitHub to request any additional features you might need for your use case.
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/vaibhavpatel19/).
-I'd love ❤️️ to hear where you are using this library.

 <a id= "feature-request"></a>